 “Why not?”
 Her voice still trembled at the thought of losing her mother two hundred years after it happened.

-“Because when the bad thing occurred honey, part of you, the part your mom can see, stayed here and the part of you your mom can’t see, the part that was supposed to go to heaven, also stayed here.
-The part she could see was hurt very badly and your mommy realized you were hurt so bad that you had probably gone to see God.
+“Because when the bad thing occurred honey, part of you, the part your mom can see, stayed here and the part of you your mom can’t see, the part meant for heaven, also stayed here.
+The part she could see was hurt badly and your mommy realized you had probably gone to see God.
 But the part of you your mommy thought went to Heaven stayed here, only your mommy can’t see that part of you.
 Most people can’t.”

 “Why didn’t I go to heaven?” she asked like a child not invited to her best friend’s party.

 “I’m not sure honey.
-Maybe God wanted you to watch over your mom even though she couldn’t see you.”
+Maybe God wanted you to watch over your mom.”

 “Why aren’t you in heaven?”